-In addition to the mandatory requirement to supply data to Eurostat, the potential uses for data come from a variety of international organisations, UK and other governments, and the research community.
+The potential uses for data come from a variety of international organisations, UK and other governments, and the research community.

 A shortcoming of material flow accounts is that the trade flows, that is, the imports and exports, are measured in physical quantities of the good traded and do not consider the raw material that was needed to produce the traded product.
 For example, if a metal ore is extracted domestically, the total amount of the ore extracted is captured, whereas when metal derived from an ore is imported, only the imported mass of the traded metal (product weight) itself is captured.

 To provide a better estimate of how much material is being consumed, measures of raw material equivalent can be estimated, which include the raw material used to produce a traded product.
 These can be used to estimate raw material consumption, also known as material footprint.